zerotrustprivacy/get2knowme/README.md

 - 👋🏾 Hi, I’m Mersedes
 - 🤓 DevOps Engineer
-- 👀 I’m interested in everything TECH
+- 👀 I’m interested in automating and securing the cloud
-- 🌱 I love using SQL and Python
+- 🌱 I love reading and writing
-- 💞️ I’m looking to collaborate with others with a like mindset
+- 💞️ I’m looking to collaborate with others with a similar mindset

 <!---
 hendersonmersedes/hendersonmersedes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.